simdutf/simdutf/README.md

 simdutf_warn_unused size_t convert_utf32_to_utf8(const char32_t * input, size_t length, char* utf8_buffer) noexcept;

 /**
- * Using native endianness; Convert possibly broken UTF-32 string into UTF-16 string.
+ * Using native endianness; Convert possibly broken UTF-32 string into a UTF-16 string.
  *
  * During the conversion also validation of the input string is done.
  * This function is suitable to work with inputs from untrusted sources.